Beyond Tourism provides travel advisor services for individuals who want a culturally immersive international experience.

 Cultural Intelligence: Improving Your CQ to Engage With Our Multicultural World

 Hi!
 I’m Renae and I own and operate Beyond Tourism.
 I love talking about, thinking about, and teaching about cultural intelligence.
-It’s one of the most exciting things I’ve discovered in life, and has allowed me to get to know and hear the stories some of the most remarkable people on the planet.
+It’s one of the most exciting things I’ve discovered in life, and has allowed me to get to hear the stories some of the most remarkable people on the planet.

 I lived abroad in South Korea for a year in my 20s teaching English to kids.
 That’s when I first started to understand the significance culture has on a person.
 It was a challenging and growth-filled year for me, not to mention when I came back and struggled to find the words to describe what I experienced.